𝐇𝐚𝐣𝐣 𝐑𝐢𝐭𝐮𝐚𝐥𝐬 𝐒𝐢𝐦𝐩𝐥𝐢𝐟𝐢𝐞𝐝 𝐈𝐧 𝐎𝐧𝐞 𝐏𝐚𝐠𝐞

 Two important tips which isn’t included in the write-up

 Especially if they are visiting for the first time.
 Out of excitement and in order to please Allah, before Hajj starts, they drain themselves in doing lots of voluntary tawaf (and unnecessary Umrahs).
-That obviously takes a toll on them, makes them lethargic/sick before 8th Dhul-Hijjah.
+That obviously takes a toll on them, and makes them lethargic/sick before 8th Dhul-Hijjah.
 As a result they are not able to perform Hajj the way it should be done.

 - Note: it is Shaitaan who prompts a haji to exert before Hajj.
 So don’t get into this trap.
 If you are performing Hajj-e-Tamattu, finish your Umrah and follow your regular schedule i.e. pray 5 times a day in Haram, do lots of dhikr and make lots of dua.
 Do voluntary tawaf depending on your fitness level.
 Do not exert before Hajj.
 Save all your energy for those crucial 5 days!